 - For the delegation of high-risk activities, guidelines shall exist which specify eligibility requirements.

 - Delegations shall be documented and subject to regular reviews.
 Documentation requirements shall depend on the type of delegation.

-- Authorisations in NBIM shall distinguish between internal authority and the power of attorney to commit and bind Norges Bank toward external third parties through signature, legally binding statements, electronic confirmations and communications or through other means.
+- Authorisations in NBIM shall distinguish between internal authority and the power of attorney to commit and bind Norges Bank toward external third parties through signature, legally binding statements or instructions, electronic confirmations and communications or through other means.

 Segregation of duties

 - Delegation of authority shall ensure appropriate segregation of duties to ensure reduced risk for fraud and/or errors based on an assessment of the risk and cost of implementing risk mitigating measures within the stated risk tolerance from the Executive Board.

 - Absolute requirements for segregation of duties, including where dual approval is necessary, shall be further documented.